electron/electron/docs/api/remote.md

 The `remote` module provides a simple way to do inter-process communication (IPC) between the renderer process (web page) and the main process.

-In Electron, only GUI-unrelated modules are available in the renderer process.
+In Electron, only GUI-related modules are available in the renderer process.
 Without the `remote` module, users who want to call a main process API in the renderer process will have to explicitly send inter-process messages to the main process.
 With the `remote` module, you can invoke methods of the